The Basics of Loans: What You Need to Know

 Mistakes that Increase Monthly Payments

-Another problem people encounter is an inability to borrow as much as they need because they overvalue their collateralA physical asset pledged by a borrower as security to a lender for a loan.
-If the borrower defaults on the loan, the lender can take possession of the collateral.
-More.
+Another problem people encounter is an inability to borrow as much as they need because they overvalue their collateral.
 Common issues that arise include:

-- Lenders use the National Auto Dealers Association (NADA) Guides to value used cars.
+• Lenders use the National Auto Dealers Association (NADA) Guides to value used cars.
 These values can be different from Kelley Blue Book.
 In particular, the NADA Guides adjust the value based on the specific location of the vehicle.
 Also, the values in the NADA guides assume that the vehicle is in pristine condition for its age.
-If it has had any heavy use at all, the lender will reduce the value before determining the value of the collateralA physical asset pledged by a borrower as security to a lender for a loan.
-If the borrower defaults on the loan, the lender can take possession of the collateral.
-More.
+If it has had any heavy use at all, the lender will reduce the value before determining the value of the collateral.

-- For used cars, washed titles are also a problem.
+• For used cars, washed titles are also a problem.
 When a car has been severely damaged, its title is changed from the more typical “clean” title to a salvage title.
 However, when a car’s title is transferred from state to state, its damage history can get sometimes get lost as some states do not require salvage titles.
 However, other sources, such as CARFAX, maintain the information about the damage.
-Lenders will check these other sources before determining the value of the collateralA physical asset pledged by a borrower as security to a lender for a loan.
-If the borrower defaults on the loan, the lender can take possession of the collateral.
-More.
+Lenders will check these other sources before determining the value of the collateral.

 Poor Uses of Debt